n7tae/smart-group-server/README.md

 ## Installing and Uninstalling

 To install and start the smart-group-server, first type `sudo make newhostfiles`.
 This will download the latest DCS and DExtra host files and install them in /usr/local.
 Then type `sudo make install`.
 This will put all the executable and the sgs.cfg configuration file the in /usr/local and then start the server.
 See the Makefile for more information.
 To uninstall it, type `sudo make uninstall` and `sudo make removehostfiles`.
 This will stop the server and remove all files from /usr/local.
+You can then delete the build directory to remove every trace of the smart-group-server.

 73